evolucionario/CladeDatePaper2022/README.md

 E-mail: claramunt.bio@gmail.com

-Functions and code used in the paper "CladeDate: empirical calibration density generator for divergence time estimation (Claramunt 2022 Methods in Ecology and Evolution), including the first published version of the R package CladeDate (Version 1.0).
+Functions and code used in the paper "CladeDate: empirical calibration density generator for divergence time estimation" (Claramunt 2022 Methods in Ecology and Evolution), including the first published version of the R package CladeDate (Version 1.0).
 The most updated version of CladeDate is in https://github.com/evolucionario/cladedate.

 ## Content: